The Selangor state government just announced an extra Hari Raya Haji holiday for civil servants!

-  - Chap Goh Meh prayers are allowed at non-Muslim houses of worship, according to the existing SOP under PPN Phase 4.
+Chap Goh Meh prayers are allowed at non-Muslim houses of worship on Tuesday, 15 February 2022, according to the existing SOP under PPN Phase 4.

-a) only allowed to those who were explicitly invited
+a) only those who were explicitly invited are allowed to enter

 b) NOT ALLOWED to members of the public who were not invited